apereo/cas/docs/cas-server-documentation/installation/DuoSecurity-Authentication.md

 of primary authentication that is able to support non-web based environments.

-Here is an example using `curl` that attempts to authenticate into a service by first exercising basic authentication while identifying the request type as `application/cas`.
+Here is an example using `curl` that attempts to authenticate into a service by first exercising basic authentication while identifying the request content type as `application/cas`.
 It is assumed that the service below is configured in CAS with a special multifactor policy that forces the flow to pass through Duo Security as well.